justEstif/project-members-only/notes.md

    - Add a page where members can “join the club” by entering a secret passcode.
    - If they enter the passcode correctly, then update their membership status.
    <!-- IDEA: Create a separate document on the db that stores the hashed password.
 Compare user input against that  -->
+   - Instead I use the env to store the value and just check the value against that.

 4. Create a login-form using passport.js